-- · be appreciative of existing relationships - · to form new healthy relationships to enjoy strong positive, non-exploitative, caring relationships online and in person.
+· be appreciative of existing relationships

+- · to form new healthy relationships - to enjoy strong positive, non-exploitative, caring relationships online and in person.
 This will particularly reference family relationships, including marriage, friendships and relationships with peers and adults.
-Pupils will be taught about LGBT (lesbian, gay, bisexual and transgender) content during their school years.
+Pupils will be taught about LGBTQ+ (lesbian, gay, bisexual, transgender and queer) content during their school years.

 All staff have received appropriate RHE training and have the knowledge and understanding to deliver purposeful, engaging and high-quality lessons.
+As changes to the curriculum are made, staff will receive updates and training.
+Where appropriate, updated terminology is covered regularly within weekly staff updates and training, including safeguarding training.
 RHE lessons will develop skills and attributes such as resilience, self-esteem, risk-management, team working and critical thinking in the context of six core themes: